-The good news: Slips, trips and falls are 100% preventable, and you can do something about it!
+The good news: Slips, trips and falls are 100% preventable!
 It’s all about education and proper implementation of safety measures.

 Check out this infographic on how you can prevent slips, trips and falls in your workplace.

 Protect your workforce from costly accidents.
-Inquire about anti-slip solutions today
+Shop for anti-slip solutions today

 EDUCATE your business about the importance of occupational safety:

-On the management level: Design safety procedures and conduct training to educate your workers on how to “recognize and avoid” slip, trip and fall hazards.
-Make sure to provide the proper personal protective equipment (PPE) that they need for the job.
+At the management level: Design safety procedures and conduct training to educate your workers on how to “recognize and avoid” slip, trip and fall hazards.
+Make sure to provide the proper personal protective equipment (PPE) they need for the job.